 Read more: Clark’s investment guide

 In a recent survey of retired adults who don’t have a pension, seniors opened up about their financial regrets and provided information that you’ll want to share with the millennials in your life.

 The retired workers who took part in the poll were asked to complete the following sentence:

 When I look back on what I might have done differently with my retirement savings, I should have…

 In addition to opening up about their regrets, 94% of the seniors wanted to pass on advice to those younger than them.
-Here are the five most popular pieces of advice they shared:
+Here are the lessons they shared:

 1. Start saving early in your career

 Among the retirees surveyed, 63% recommended that younger people save earlier in their career.